Find out if eggs are dairy, what food group they are in, why people think they are dairy, and if you can eat eggs on a dairy-free diet.

 In fact, eggs would be considered part of the protein food group.
 This is a little confusing, mainly because this protein food group and category used to be known as the meat food group.
 If you were ever taught that meat was a food group like I was, this is probably a holdover from when you were learning food groups as a kid.

 Since we all know that eggs aren’t meat, it is confusing to know where they fall in the food groups.
-Since eggs are high in protein and do not come from milk, they are considered part of the protein food group.
+Since eggs are high in protein and do not come from milk, they are considered part of the protein food group that includes meat, fish, poultry, and eggs.

 Why do people think eggs are dairy?